Sheriff: Louisiana man linked to 4 random shooting deaths

 "We've not been able to identify any connection between the victims and the suspect," Lopinto said at a news conference.
 "I believe that he was actually picking his targets at random, shooting them in the vehicle."

 A cellphone found at the scene of Monday's shooting was eventually traced to Barrette, said Lopinto.
-He added that Barrette has had "a history of mental problems," including two commitments to treatment facilities, in December and April.
+He added that Barrette has had "a history of mental problems," including two commitments for treatment, in December and April.

 The victim in Monday's shooting was identified as Isai Cadalzo, 22.
 Killed Tuesday were Manuel Caronia 45, and Nicky Roseau, 57.